Client Area

 .next/standalone/package.json

-.next/static/ ← needs to be copied alongside
+.next/static/ ← copy alongside

-public/ ← needs to be copied alongside
+public/ ← copy alongside

-Deploy package
+Deploy package — what to ship

 bash